ajsmit/Basic_stats/docs/09-correlations.md

 ## Kendall rank correlation

 This test will work for both continuous and ordinal data.
-A sort of dealers choice of correlation tests.
+A sort of dealers choic of correlation tests.
 It's main purpose is to allow us to perform a correlation on non-normally distributed data.
 Let's look at the normality of our `ecklonia` variables and pull out those that are not normal in order to see how the results of this test may differ from our Pearson tests.

 ```r